-The last time we covered metal etching on Jewelry Making Daily, a few folks commented that it was too dangerous and asked if there was a safer way to etch metal.
+The last time we covered metal etching, a few folks commented that it was too dangerous and asked if there was a safer way to etch metal.
 I’d heard of some alternative methods and I had some ideas of my own about homemade concoctions, so I consulted a group of very wise metalsmiths in a metalsmithing group I’m part of on Facebook.
 Oh my, did they educate me!

 I asked if anyone had experience with a safe or at least less dangerous, nontoxic way to etch metal, maybe using household items that seemed like they might work, such as lemon juice, nail polish remover, or a mixture of vinegar plus something–that always seems to be a handy household combo that can work wonders, so I thought it might be worth a try.
 One reader suggested using the brown soft drink (you know which one); I hear scary stories about them cleaning toilets and dissolving nails, so they probably would work.
 I’ll have to experiment with that one.

 Silliness aside, I learned two important points about metal etching from all those wise metalsmiths.